Skip to content

 POST /latlon_to_h3latitude, longituderesolution (0–15, default: 9)h3_index, resolution, input coordinates

-Converts an H3 cell index back to its hexagon centre-point coordinates using h3.cell_to_latlng().
+Converts a hexagonal cell index back to its hexagon centre-point coordinates.

 EndpointInputParametersOutput